penguinite/nimforum-re/README.md

 # nimforum

 *Note:* This is a heavily-modified fork of nimforum that I use like a personal sandbox for improving nimforum.
-I might make a PR to send back some improvements, but not all of them.
+I might make a PR to send back some improvements, but I don't think every commit will be accepted upstream.

 NimForum is a light-weight forum implementation with many similarities to Discourse.
 It is implemented in